Menu Icon

 Overall, the gold standard treatment for male infertility due to vasectomy remains vasectomy reversal.xxxiv

-Fertility after vasectomy reversal: measuring success
+Measuring success: Fertility after vasectomy reversal

-Success of a vasectomy reversal procedure can be measured by semen analysis, in which ejaculated semen is collected and assessed under a microscope.
+The success of a vasectomy reversal procedure can be measured by semen analysis, in which ejaculated semen is collected and assessed under a microscope.
 As previously mentioned, patency is typically defined as the presence of any sperm in the postoperative ejaculate, which indicates a successful procedure.xxxv

-Vasectomy reversal vs sperm retrieval when trying to conceive
+Vasectomy reversal vs. sperm retrieval for conception

 Conclusion